Soul and essence:

 The Jazz Photography of Chuck Stewart

 Chuck Stewart (circa 1960)

-SFJAZZ announces the unveiling of a new public photography installation on Saturday, June 19, 2021 from legendary photographer Chuck Stewart.
+We have refreshed our public photography installation from legendary photographer Chuck Stewart to help celebrate the start of our 2022-23 Season.
 The 31 large-scale black-and-white photographs are placed in the outward facing windows of the vacant San Francisco Unified School District (SFUSD) building across the street from the SFJAZZ Center on Franklin Street at Fell Street in San Francisco’s Hayes Valley neighborhood.
-Journalist and critic Marcus Crowder tells the story behind the iconic photographer and this new installation.
+Journalist and critic Marcus Crowder tells the story behind the iconic photographer and this newly reprinted installation.

 “You know his pictures even if you don’t know his name.”
 This has been frequently said by way of introducing the late Chuck Stewart’s photography.
 Alice Coltrane meditatively hovering behind husband John as they listen to a playback of the just recorded A Love Supreme.
 Young poet Gil Scott-Heron smiling and reclining on the cover of his album Pieces of a Man.
 An arresting close-up profile portrait of saxophonist Eric Dolphy with his horn.
 My personal favorite: visceral Betty Carter in full performance mode.
 These are just a few of the thousands of moments in time captured by Stewart as soon as he had a camera of his own.

 Beginning June 19, those images and 27 other rare, little seen photographs from Stewart’s extensive archive will be on display across the street from SFJAZZ in the windows of the abandoned San Francisco Unified School District Building at Fell and Franklin streets.
 The photos were originally scheduled to go up last year until the pandemic canceled the installation.